CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 ####Swiper:
 Testing for the Swiper consisted of checking for different combinations.
 This included the situation if the current user accepted a potential user but the potential user either did not accept them yet or rejected them, the situation where the current user accepted a potential user and they also accepted them beforehand.
 The tests checked for proper outputs and they all passed.
 These particular tests were repeated through the interactor, through the controller and through the UI with different number of accounts.
 The UI tests also consisted of pressing each button (or at least creating a fake button press), to see if the list of matches for each account was modified correctly (as I cannot access the output from the UI directly).
 In the end, coverage was 100% for all classes, methods and even lines!

+###Matching:
+Testing for the matching algorithm consisted of checking for actual matching, if users were properly assigned scores and whether all other users (not including the current user) were correctly returned and if all final matchers were properly returned.
+It achieved 100%, 100%, 100% coverage for all classes, methods, and lines, respectively.
+It tests the connection between the user database and makes sure all other users are assigned a score based on the current user's preferences and the other users' study styles.

 ## About Us
 Group Members: